mellowdistrict/fpki-guides/_includes/apple_trust_store_removal_faqs.md

 ### How can I test the impact of the Federal	Common Policy CA's removal?

-If interested in learning more about Apple’s public Beta test program, please contact us at fpki@gsa.gov.
+If you are interested in learning more about Apple’s public Beta testing program, please contact us at fpki@gsa.gov.